Technology Services & Information Systems and Development Services will be performing routine maintenance on the

 Biology AA-DTA/MRP map

 Total Credits: 90

 You and your advisor will use the Program Map located on this page to create a personal education plan customized to your interests and goals, your start quarter, full- or part-time status, any prior credits you have, and the classes available each quarter.

-To see the requirements for the AA-DTA/MRP in Business, click here, then scroll down to Direct Transfer Agreements/Major Related Programs and click on the Associate in Biology DTA/MRP.
+To see the requirements for the AA-DTA/MRP in Biology, click here, then scroll down to Direct Transfer Agreements/Major Related Programs and click on the Associate in Biology DTA/MRP.